-Georgeana Logan was diagnosed with migraines as a young adult, but her problems started earlier.
+Georgeana Logan was diagnosed with migraine as a young adult, but her problems started earlier.
 A self-proclaimed bookworm, her family attributed her head pain to reading without adequate lighting.

 “I was raised with the ‘suck-it-up-buttercup’ attitude by my Army medic dad, and most times I did suck it up,” she shares.

-Perhaps worse than suffering migraines herself, though, was learning that her daughter, Jorie, would experience them, too.
+Perhaps worse than suffering migraine attacks herself, though, was learning that her daughter, Jorie, would experience them, too.

 “Realizing she was going to have a lifetime of migraines was devastating and heartbreaking,” Georgeana says.